 2017 – USA

 The ‘Great American Eclipse’ of 2017 should have been the most accessible in my eclipse chasing career.
 It was a very special eclipse, and will always remain a highlight in my life.
-Yet I did not expect to face such significant barriers in engaging in my outreach and community planning work.
-In the end I was able to support many communities through their process of community eclipse planning.
-However, the cost to my own personal finances was significant.
-The experience has taken a while to recover from, and has led to me having to take pause from my outreach activities.
+I did not expect to face so many barriers to engage in my outreach and community planning work, which to do in full required a US visa.
+In the end, I was able to support many communities through their process of community eclipse planning, but the US processing of my visa application was a shambles, and after their many errors I was finally approved – in 2018.
+The cost to my own personal finances was significant, and as a result, I had to take a long pause away from my eclipse outreach activities.

 I also put together my own viewing plans with The Independent Traveller, arranging to view from Wyoming.

 I started participating in the monthly teleconference with the NASA Eclipse Outreach Networking group, in early 2016.
 I also commenced my web consultations with Eclipse Coordinators across the path of totality.
-I was scheduling in an average of three consults per week, representing communities right across the path of totality.
-I was approached many tourism groups, chamber of commerces, and other key organisations, and provided key information about preparing for the eclipse.
+I was scheduling an average of three consults per week, providing free support and guidance to communities right across the path of totality.
+I was approached by tourism groups, chamber of commerces, and other key organisations, and provided key information and personalised guidance about preparing for the eclipse.
 I also delivered lectures and workshops about the eclipse of 2017 in Ireland and the UK, and online to various places across the US.

 I was able to experience the total eclipse of 2017 in wonderfully clear skies based in one of the most beautiful locations in the path in the Teton Valley.
 I shared this experience with my fellow tour participants with The Independent Traveller, and we were able to intimately experience and share this memorable and awe-inspiring eclipse.
 Despite the many challenges, the total eclipse will remain one of my favourites.
 See my blog post for details on what was experienced on the day, and the BBC interview I recorded live just minutes before totality.